Harrington, Broadhurst & O'Rourke win Euro titles

 Belfast's Michaela Walsh and Mayo's Shannon Sweeney finished the championships with bronze after being edged out in their semi-finals on Friday, while Cork fighter Tina Desmond earned silver after defeat in the light middleweight decider by Armenia's Ani Hovsepyan.

-Ireland finished the championships with seven medals (three gold, two silver, two bronze).
+Ireland finished the championships with a record seven medals (three gold, two silver, two bronze).